-The following is an excerpt from Rev. Hansel’s series: “The bread of life, without which none of us can continue on-and of which God is the only source-is measured out one day at a time, ours to use or misuse in any way we decide.
+The following is an excerpt from Rev. Hansel’s series; Give Us This Day Our Daily Bread: “The bread of life, without which none of us can continue on-and of which God is the only source-is measured out one day at a time, ours to use or misuse in any way we decide.

 We can try to keep and hoard it in a miserly narrow existence or we can let it flow into and through us to touch and enrich the lives of others.
 It is a gift that is intended for us to unwrap and discover with joy and wonder each and every morning, something to excite us with the ever-changing potential it brings for living generously and victoriously.
 That’s the opportunity we’re asking God to give us each time we offer this prayer.”

-I agree with the Reverend that the bread we are asking for is the presence of God in our daily lives, the bread that nourishes and sustains us with life itself.
-(The image of the man praying is a picture my mother had hanging for years over our small kitchen table).
+The image of the man praying is a picture my mother had hanging for years over our small kitchen table.
 It now resides at my sister’s in a prominent position … over her kitchen table.

 As I continue to offer recipes and insight into Meranda, (snack) the common denominator IS the bread.
 It could be the base as in foccacia or pizza, the snack itself like a thick slice of bruschetta, (toasted garlic bread) or a crusty country roll to go with a few olives.